fnc-test/product-knowledge/README.md

 # Catena-X Knowledge Agents (Hey Catena!)
-Product Sources
+Repository

-This is a [MonoRepo](https://en.wikipedia.org/wiki/Monorepo) linking all the modules and infrastructure codes related to the Hey Catena! product.
+This is a [MonoRepo](https://en.wikipedia.org/wiki/Monorepo) hosting or linking all the module and infrastructure codes related to the Hey Catena! product(s).

 * See this [copyright notice](COPYRIGHT.md)
 * See the [authors file](AUTHORS.md)